-- 1/2 pound shrimp, peeled and deveined
+- ½ pound shrimp, peeled and deveined

-- 3 tbsp olive oil
+- 3 tablespoon olive oil

 - 4 cups cauliflower, chopped (1 head)

-- 1/2 cup chicken broth
+- ½ cup chicken broth

-- 1 cup coconut milk
+- 1 cup of coconut milk

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 2 tsp garlic powder
+- 2 teaspoon garlic powder

-- 1 tsp Season All Salt
+- 1 teaspoon Season All Salt

 - Bring a pot of water to a boil and add your spiralized “noodles” for 2-3 minutes, until they are the softness that you want them.
 Be careful – overcooking makes them mushy.
 (I have since learned that you can also sauté the “noodles” in garlic and olive oil for even more flavor!)